Military Childrens Collaborative Group’s Advisory Board

 Our military connected Youth Board Advisors and Ambassadors provide critical perspective and insight of military culture and the mindset of a military child.
 They share the current issues for us to better understand challenges of different age groups, and the needs they face daily.
 Our Youth Board Advisors and Ambassador have been participated in numerous events engaging military connected children.
 They were invited by the University of Pittsburgh in a major initiative to assist in developing an App by participating as in a workshop, facilitating engagement of military teens, presenting and sharing their experiences with other military other military children.
 They were asked to continue their participation with the development and beta testing of the MilTeenChat App and release.

 We encourage you to consider becoming and Advisor, if you are in education, in a children’s organization, medical field, faith based, and want a difference by improving the lives of military connected children.
 Contact us here or fill out an advisory board member application.

-Ivie is a student attending Purdue University.
+Ivie is a 2019 Purdue University graduate.